 Remember the good old days of catalog shopping?
 A simpler time when you could flip through pages of a glossy magazine, ogling at advertisements that captured your attention, drew you in, and immediately transformed you into an interested customer.

 A lot has changed for brands since those nostalgic times.
-Thanks to social media and content inundation, brands are having difficulty bridging the gap between browsing and buying.
-How can you turn engagement into actual conversions?
+Thanks to social media and content inundation, brands are bridging the gap between browsing and buying.

 What Is Shoppable Content?